jomorlier/IA_CNRS_ICA/README.md

 **Part 2.
 Gaussian processes versus neural networks**

 Inspired by Prof. Miguel Bessa Imechanica
-Large-scale illustration, hyper parameter tuning, soundtrack in 30’
+Large-scale illustration, hyper parameter tuning, BO in 30’
 Exercise: How do I use toolboxes on more complex examples 45’

 **Part 3.
 Physics Informed Neural Networks {PINN}**